b9org/b9/docs/Dictionary.md

 ### Deserializer
 The base9 deserializer is a program which takes a sequence of bytes and converts it to an in memory module which can be read and run by the VM.

+### Intermediate Language
+An intermediate language is a compiler's intermediate representation between a high-level language and the native machine code.
+In the case of OMR, it occurs between the bytecodes and the native machine code, and it is tree based.
+Intermediate Languages are designed to be conducive for compiler optimizations.

 ### Interpreter
 An interpreter translates bytecodes into executable native machine code.
 The [base9 interpreter] is essentially a while loop surrounding a giant switch statement.
 Each `case` in the switch statement corresponds to a specific bytecode, and executes a corresponding C++ function to implement the functionality of that particular bytecode.